jimmylevell/psychmatch/README.md

 Keyword-based match making of first client contact emails with possible psychologist and psychotherapist.

 ## Productive Infrastructure
-The application consists of a frontend end written in react and a backend written in NodeJS.
+The application consists of a frontend written in react and a backend written in NodeJS.
 For the storage of the data mongodb is used.

 ## Design
 ### Frontend
 Using react in combination with the material design to create a intuitive UI.

 ### Backend
-Backend API is using node and mongodb as datastore.
+Backend API is using nodeJS and mongodb as datastore.

 # Development
-Backend and frontend are combined in this project but each with individual package.json. and .env.
+Backend and frontend are combined in this project but each with an individual package.json. and .env file.

 ## Backend
-For the runtime the following env variable can control the application:
+For the configuration of the app the following environment variable can be used:

     PORT=3000